Ugur0855/Ugur0855/README.md

 ### Hi there, I just found this secret feature and want to test it.👋
-### I'm collage student and currently learning CS and sharing my school&work projects on my own.
+### I'm sharing my school&work projects on my own.
 ### To reach me : ugur_k.oglu@hotmail.com

 <!--